How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Toggle "Mark as key event"

-If you have a WooCommerce store that also generates leads (contact form, phone for custom quotes), you can import both templates.
-GTM allows combining multiple imports without conflict as long as you choose “Rename conflicting items”.
+If you run a WooCommerce store that also generates leads (contact form, phone for custom quotes), you can import both templates without issues.
+GTM allows combining multiple imports as long as you choose "Rename conflicting items".

 Setting up conversions is only half the job.
-The other half is knowing where they come from.
+The other half — the part that actually gives you business intelligence — is knowing where those conversions come from.

 • Traditional organic search: Google, Bing, DuckDuckGo